Meeting in Madison: COVID-19

 What is the status of events in Madison?

-Under the current Madison and Dane County Public Health Order, indoor events are limited to 10 people, with face coverings and physical distancing.
+Under the current Madison and Dane County Public Health Order, indoor events where food and drink are offered or provided are limited to 150 people.
+Indoor events without food and drink are permitted with up to 350 people.
+Face coverings are required and social distancing must be maintained.

 Are hotels open in Madison?